-Although it affects people differently, Alzheimer’s does show some early symptoms.
-Here’s a list of 10 warning signs that may indicate Alzheimer’s disease:
+Although Alzheimer’s impacts everyone differently, the disease does show some early signs and symptoms.
+Here’s a list of the top 10 early signs of Alzheimer’s that may indicate the disease is present:

-Forgetting dates or events; repeatedly asking for the same information; and relying more and more on reminder notes or family members to handle daily tasks.
+Forgetting dates or events; repeatedly asking for the same information and relying more and more on family members or reminder notes to handle daily tasks.

 Struggling to track monthly bills or solve simple math problems.
 Taking longer to do these things may be another sign.

-4. Losing track of dates, seasons and time
+3. Losing track of dates, seasons and time.

 If it isn’t happening right now, Alzheimer’s sufferers may not understand it.
 Forgetting where they are and how they got there are also common symptoms.

 Putting items in unusual places; struggling to retrace steps to look for a lost item and, in some cases, accusing others of stealing.

 5. Mood and personality changes.